 Vegan seed bread is not just for those who shun animal products; we can all enjoy and benefit from these foods.

-There are concerns in some circles about phytic acid binding the minerals in your vegan seed bread; certainly the artificially added chemical does bind calcium and iron and other minerals.
+There are concerns in some circles about phytic acid binding the minerals in our vegan seed bread; certainly the artificially added chemical does reduce calcium, iron and other minerals.

-Consensus seems to be that the naturally occurring phytate is a very small problem as weighed against the enormous benefits of 100% wholemeal flour.
+Consensus is that the naturally-occurring phytate is a very small problem as weighed against the enormous benefits of 100% wholemeal flour.

-Interesting research now reveals that taking calcium supplements, even in the elderly and osteoporotic is definitely not advisable.
+Interesting research now reveals that taking calcium supplements, even in the elderly and osteoporotic person is definitely not advisable.
 It is deposited in the inner lining of arteries increasing cardiovascular illness.
 So we must get it from our food.

-One simply huge advantage of your vegan seed bread made with 100% wholemeal flour is the B vitamin, choline.
+One simply huge advantage of your vegan seed bread made with 100% wholemeal flour is the B vitamin known as choline.
 The average Western diet has less than half the recommended amount.
-Deficiencies are involved in many very serious inflammatory diseases and birth defects.
+Deficiencies are involved in many very serious inflammatory diseases and birth-defects.

-This wonderful choline food source is just one more good reason to bake your own bread.
+These wonderful choline food sources are just one more good reason to bake your own bread.